hopeliu20160622/dknn_geod/objectives/objective2.md

 - [x] Naive attack is meant for just one neighbor, which makes the comparison between gDkNN and DkNN futile.

 # INTERPRETABILITY
-- [] Maybe look qualitatively for mislabeled inputs in MNIST, and SVHN just like DKNN paper (Figure 3) of original DkNN.
+- [] Maybe look qualitatively for mislabeled inputs in MNIST, and SVHN just like DKNN paper (original paper Figure 3) of original DkNN.
 By looking for outliers in confidence.
 - [] Maybe we can explore directly the flipping labels here to see if we are able to spot the flips.

 # CONFIDENCE AND CREDIBILITY